jekyll/jekyll/docs/_docs/continuous-integration/github-actions.md

 ### 7. View site

-On a successful build, _Github Pages_ will publish the site stored on the repo's `gh-pages` branches.
-You do not need to setup a `gh-pages` branch or enable _Github Pages_ - the action will take care of this for you.
+On a successful build, _GitHub Pages_ will publish the site stored on the repo's `gh-pages` branches.
+You do not need to setup a `gh-pages` branch or enable _GitHub Pages_ - the action will take care of this for you.

 To see the live site: